Notes on the Geography of The United Kingdom: London 8: Residential

 An inside staircase.

 Padding downstairs in the morning, you might pet this fellow.
-Now see the movie version, the eyes following you as you pass unaware.
+Now see the movie version, the eyes following you.

 Closer to town but equally remote from most lives, this is Apsley House, or No. 1 London.
 It was built in the 1770s by Robert Adam for Lord Apsley.
 The Marquess Wellesley bought it in 1807 and sold it in 1820 to his younger brother, the Duke of Wellington.